Matthew-Otto/Embedded-PTP-Timeserver/README.md

 L2 PTP is handled automatically in the Ethernet MAC of the STM32H563

-## GPS
+### GPS

 UTC time is received via GPS module (I use a ublox LEA-5T) over serial (USART2).
-Precise corrections are performed in an interrupt triggered by a PPS signal from GPS.
+Current system time is sampled in an interrupt triggered by a PPS signal from GPS.
+The frequency divider driving the system timer is then adjusted using a PI controller to smoothly align the system time to UTC time.

-(When I finalize the algorithm I will describe it here)
+#### Tuning PI(D) controller
+The proportional component should be as large as possible without causing oscillations.
+This is fairly easy to tune by disabling all the other components and plotting the error over time.
+However, I found that I was able to increase the proportional gain after including the integral component.

+The integral part should have a range large enough to correct for the steady-state frequency-offset of the fine clock divider.
+The maximum value shouldn't be set much higher than this in order to minimize wind-up.
+A good way to find the steady-state offset required is to run the time sync with only the proportional component enabled.
+While in this mode, the error will converge to some nonzero value.
+The correction value applied when the error becomes stable is the value the integral component should assume at steady state.

+To tune the integral gain, set it to ~1/100 the proportional gain and increase until oscillations occur, then back off by a value of 10 or so.

-## RTOS
+### RTOS

 This app runs on a custom RTOS supporting priority-based round-robin task scheduling.\
 It supports blocking semaphores and task sleeping.\